Luxury tax on planes, cars yielded over $900M. Now it's been scaled back

 MONTREAL -- CAE Inc. chief executive Marc Parent says a growing reliance on private contractors by Western armed forces -- including Canada's -- bodes well for his company and global security, even as questions linger around spending and accountability.

-Every Saturday, Peter Mansbridge provides thoughtful takes on this week's news stories.
+Instead of 47 hot takes, get one.
+Every Saturday, Peter Mansbridge provides a calm, thoughtful take on the week's top news stories.
 Subscribe for FREE!
 You can unsubscribe any time.